NVIDIA/aistore/docs/authn.md

 Note: don't forget to change the default secret key used to sign tokens before starting the deployment process.

 To change AuthN settings after deployment, modify the server's configuration file and restart the server.
-If you change the server's secret key make sure to modify AIStore proxy configuration as well.
+If you change the server's secret key, make sure to modify AIStore proxy configuration as well.

-At start AuthN checks user list.
-If it is empty, AuthN creates a default user that can access to everything: user ID is `admin` and password is `admin`.
+At start, AuthN checks the user list.
+If it is empty, AuthN creates a default user that can access everything: user ID is `admin` and password is `admin`.
 Do not forget to change the user's password for security reasons.

 ### Notation